Chikankari Embroidered Kurta

 Add a playful touch with floral hair clips, headbands, or scarves for a fun and chic finish.

-Most Popular Colors in Chikankari Kurtas
+Most Popular Colors in Chikankari Embroidered Kurtas

 The delicate jaali work, floral vines and ornate motifs on Chikankari embroidered kurta win hearts on their own.
 When stitched on colourful kurtas, the designs shine brighter.
 Certain classic shades complement the white thread embroidery uniquely.
 Yellow, blue, white, pink and green Chikankari kurtas are popular forever for their versatile styling.

-Yellow Chikankari Kurtas
+Yellow Chikankari Kurta

 Yellow is joyful!
 Paired with white thread embroidery, yellow kurtas instantly brighten any wardrobe and mood.
 The vibrant pop suits most Indian skin tones and looks great on all.
 Yellow also enjoys a special place in Hindu auspicious occasions and festivals like Pongal and Basant Panchami.